copperdogma/TwoSkulls/README.md

     ** on connected, clear the audio queue
-    ** flash eyes endlessly when attempting to connect via wifi... they can't really do anything until they do ** ISSUE: secondary doesn't seem to be receiving the keepalive pings
+    ** flash eyes endlessly when attempting to connect via wifi... they can't really do anything until they do ** ISSUE: secondary doesn't seem to be receiving the keepalive pings ** it's clicking again at the end of audio

 What communication method do you plan to use between the skulls?
 WiFi, Bluetooth, or another method?